J U L I E T P I P E R

 In 2016, inspired by the undeniable desire to evolve and grow, Juliet drifted away from the folk scene and entered the twinkly realm of ethereal pop.
 She married her love of music and contemporary dance with her release of “Inevitable,” a song/music video that caught the attention of EARMILK.
 “It’s rare that an artist comes out of the woodwork with the vocal swagger of a fledgling pop star, but somehow Juliet Piper has managed to pull it off.
 The independent L.A. singer-songwriter infuses West-Coast folk with modern, sultry synth to create an instantly likable pocket of indie hits.”

-In late 2016, Piper shared her latest track, “Lion’s Den,” along with an accompanying voyeuristic music video.
+In late 2016, Piper shared a follow-up pop track, “Lion’s Den,” along with an accompanying voyeuristic music video.
 The piece is filled with layers of meaning that run deep beneath the surface.
 “I was aching to capture this feeling of fun and discomfort all tangled together.
 The unfortunate experience of caring for someone so strongly and going out of your way to be as provocative and interesting and sexy for them, and yet, knowing inside they don’t match the way you feel at all.
 I think everyone’s walked right into the lion’s den at one point or another.
 And hopefully after you do it once, you learn that that’s not what love, or fun, is about.”